fbrausse/smlp/utils/poly/README.md

 usage: ./poly [-OPTS] [--] DOMAIN-FILE EXPR-FILE OP CNST

 Options [defaults]:
   -C COMPAT   use a compatibility layer, can be given multiple times; supported
               values for COMPAT:
               - python: reinterpret floating point constants as python would print them
   -F IFORMAT  determines the format of the EXPR-FILE; can be one of: 'infix',
               'prefix' [infix]
   -h          displays this help message
-   -n          dry run, do not solve the problem [no] -p          dump the expression in Polish notation to stdout [no] -s          dump the problem in SMT-LIB2 format to stdout [no]
+  -n          dry run, do not solve the problem [no] -p          dump the expression in Polish notation to stdout [no] -s          dump the problem in SMT-LIB2 format to stdout [no] -t TIMEOUT  set the solver timeout in seconds, 0 to disable [0]

 The DOMAIN-FILE is a text file containing the bounds for all variables in the form 'NAME -- RANGE' where NAME is the name of the variable and RANGE is either